MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 Query-based parameter values are retrieved during dashboard loading by executing the parameter query.
 The following example shows you how to create and use a single selection query-based parameter.

-#### Create the parameter
+#### Create a single selection parameter

 1. Select **Parameters** to open the **Parameters** pane and select **New parameter**.

-2. Fill in the details as mentioned in [Use the single selection fixed value parameter](#use-the-single-selection-fixed-value-parameter) with the following changes:
+1. Fill in the details as mentioned in [Use the single selection fixed value parameter](#use-the-single-selection-fixed-value-parameter) with the following changes:

     * **Parameter display name**: Event
     * **Variable name**: `_event`